jpl2nd/DemoWebApp7292/README.md

 7. Click "Enable"
 8. Log in to your GitHub Account.
 9. Select the organization, Repo and Brancg
+10. Click on Next: network, then Next Monitor
+11. Enable Application Insights
+12. Click Create New to create a new instance of Application Insights
+13. Click Next to enter tags
-10. Click Review and Create
+15. Click Review and Create, Then Create

 ### Github Action
 1. Navigate to your GitHub repo and click on "Actions"